Larqqa/BirdWatcher/README.md

 ```
 npm start
 ```
-The development build is also built before the Webpack Dev Server is started.
+The development build is also built before the Webpack Dev Server is started

 ### Building the production build:
 ```